beakerbrowser/beakerbrowser.com/_docs/using-beaker/saving-sites.md

 <figure>
 <img src="/img/docs/tour-save-to-library.png">
-<figcaption>Save a site to store it permanently and keep receiving updates</figcaption>
+<figcaption>Save a site to store it on your device and receive updates</figcaption>
 </figure>